Getting Started

 MAIL_LASER_TARGET_EMAILSis set but contains no valid addresses after trimming and splitting, startup fails. - Invalid port numbers: If

-MAIL_LASER_PORTorMAIL_LASER_HEALTH_PORTcannot be parsed as a validu16, startup fails with a descriptive error. - Invalid numeric values: Timeout, retry, and circuit breaker settings must be valid integers of their expected types.
+MAIL_LASER_PORTorMAIL_LASER_HEALTH_PORTcannot be parsed as a validu16, startup fails with a descriptive error. - Invalid numeric values: Timeout, retry, circuit breaker, and size-cap settings must be valid integers of their expected types.

 Example: minimal configuration